+See Insert TS-3: What is Sustainability?
+Lead a discussion for this question.
 From The Rotary Foundation Resource Guide: For The Rotary Foundation, sustainability means providing solutions to community needs in such a way that the benefiting community can maintain the activities after grant funding ends.
-Global grant projects must be sustainable and display the following characteristics: - 1.
-Community needs The host community and Rotary project sponsors develop projects based on the community's assessment of its needs and strengths. - 2.
-Appropriate technology Project materials are appropriate for the community and, ideally, are purchased locally. - 3.
-Sustainable funding The community is able to sustain the project without ongoing financial support from The Rotary Foundation or other Rotary sources. - 4.
-Knowledge transfer The project includes teaching beneficiaries how to address their ongoing needs after the project is completed. - 5.
-Motivation The community is able to assume ownership of the project upon its completion. - 6.
+Global grant projects must be sustainable and display the following characteristics:

+a.
+Community needs - The host community and Rotary project sponsors develop projects based on the community's assessment of its needs and strengths.

+- b.
+Appropriate technology Project materials are appropriate for the community and, ideally, are purchased locally. - c.
+Sustainable funding The community is able to sustain the project without ongoing financial support from The Rotary Foundation or other Rotary sources. - d.
+Knowledge transfer The project includes teaching beneficiaries how to address their ongoing needs after the project is completed. - e.
+Motivation The community is able to assume ownership of the project upon its completion. - f.
 Monitoring and evaluation The project includes a measurement plan to confirm significant improvement, ideally for at least three years.